2012 Michigan Men's Gymnastics Roster

 Weekly #9: U-M to Entertain No. 13 UIC Saturday in Regular-Season Finale

-Xiao Yuan enters his ninth season as a Wolverine assistant coach, assisting in the technical aspects of the routines of the U-M gymnasts.
-Along with fellow assistant Geoff Corrigan, Xiao earned 2013 CGA National and Regional Assistant Coach of the Year for the Wolverines for the second time at U-M, and assisted in the guidance of five student-athletes to All-America status en route to the fifth NCAA Championship in program history.
+Xiao Yuan enters his 11th season as a Wolverine assistant coach, assisting in the technical aspects of the routines of the U-M gymnasts.
+Along with fellow assistant Geoff Corrigan, Xiao earned the 2013 and 2014 CGA National and Regional Assistant Coach of the Year for the Wolverines for the third time at U-M.

 After yet another Super Six in 2012 to add to his resume, Xiao was a member of the unprecedented team success in 2010.
 He assisted Michigan to the program's fourth NCAA team title, becoming the only active collegiate coach to help two teams to the NCAA title.
 Xiao, along with fellow assistant coach, Corrigan, was named the 2010 NCAA National Assistant Coach of the Year, and coached 2010 NCAA All-Around Champion Big ten All-Around Champion Chris Cameron.
 In 2009, U-M finished second place at NCAA Championships and Big Ten team co-champion.

 Xiao has coached several Wolverines on the international stage traveling with Chris Cameron to the 2010 Japan Cup in Tokyo, Japan, 2010 World Championships USA team finished fourth in Rotterdam, Netherlands.
 Xiao also coached current senior Rohan Sebastian, competing for Ireland, at the 2011 world championships in Tokyo, Japan and the 2009 World Championships in London, United Kingdom.